djzeka/VSTS-AzureServiceFabric/docs/Application Delivery & DevOps practices with Azure Service Fabric.md

 Quick guidance how to create Build & Release with VSTS & Secure Azure Service Fabric.
 This is done via 2 following steps:

-- **Create Contentious Integration definition with Visual Studio Team Service**
+- **Create Continuous Integration definition with Visual Studio Team Service**
 - **Create new Release definition with Visual Studio Team Service**
 - **Deploy/update) the app & enjoy DevOps with Azure Service Fabric**

 > **Note:** In this example I'll focus on WordCount application building & releasing to Azure Service Fabric.
 It will offer you foundation/elementary how to do CI/CD/RM.
 Application code you can pic up from [my repo]() or from original source at GitHub also - link [WordCount](https://github.com/Azure-Samples/service-fabric-dotnet-getting-started/tree/master/Services/WordCount)

-###Create Contentious Integration definition with Visual Studio Team Service
+###Create Continuous Integration definition with Visual Studio Team Service

 > **Note:** Since this is an basic/usual step I'll just provide few links to get you going and focus on Azure Service Fabric specifics
 >
-*To create typical Contentious Integration Build, please follow this* [*guide*](https://www.visualstudio.com/en-us/docs/build/get-started/dot-net)
+*To create typical Continuous Integration Build, please follow this* [*guide*](https://www.visualstudio.com/en-us/docs/build/get-started/dot-net)
 >
 >I'm having 2 branches, Dev & Master, for this example.
 It is doable just with master branch - your choice how you will it ;)